1. What is the Alarm Program?

 For Fire Alarm Systems, please call the toll-free number: (888) 339-5538

-To register for an alarm permit via the mail, please download and print the applicable application:
+To register for an alarm permit via the mail, please download, print, and mail the applicable application to PM AM:

 In case you don't have access to a printer, please call PM AM Customer Support at one of the toll free numbers listed above and request that a paper application is mailed to your address.